arkency/posts/posts/2017-01-13-run-your-tests-on-production.md

 I discussed this with my colleagues and an interesting idea came up. **"Just don't clean up"**.
 Sounds even sillier.
 But:

 * If test data is isolated enough, it shouldn't affect other users
+* If your dataset is big, maybe it's not a big deal at all
 * If your dataset is small (eg. early stage of the project), it will get bigger, which can lead you to **discover potential performance issues** occurring in such situations, like a missing db index in an important query.
 Issues are of course better spotted earlier (when it's usually easier to fix things) than later (when the user base grows and some solutions are more problematic to apply)
+* I'm pretty sure there are many systems in the wild where there's a lot of test data on production that was "produced" by QAs while performing a manual test of the "critical path" after a bigger thing was deployed.
+I'm also pretty sure they often didn't bother to clean up all those `test_user_187`
 * Nothing stops you from eventually cleaning up the data.
 You can do it manually or automatically whenever you need.
 You can create a backup beforehand for additional confidence.
 Of course, you will need a way to tell test data apart, which can be harder or easier (like in our case with tenants)

 During our discussions there even was an idea of performing a **real credit card payment** in such a test.
 To clean it up, you could issue a refund (another use case covered by the way).
 Ok, there could be non-returnable costs involved, like transaction fees.
 But, if the reliability of a large app is at stake, why not?
 Consider the cost of your time lost battling bugs that could have been avoided, or users not being able to work with the app.
-The bottom line is: a lot is possible, it's just trade-offs everywhere.
+The bottom line is: **a lot is possible, it's just trade-offs everywhere**.

 ## What are the benefits?

 * What you're testing is closest to what your users are actually using.
 You can never eliminate all differences between test/prod environments and, in the end, it's the production that matters.
 In our case, these tests quickly helped us to discover a **infrastructural issue on production** (memory problems on one of the nodes)
-* You're sparing yourself the need to maintain a separate environment for integration tests, which can be especially difficult if there are many parts involved.
+* You're **sparing yourself the need to maintain a separate environment** for integration tests, which can be especially difficult if there are many parts involved and can make you spend a lot of time debugging why a certain bug is reproducible in only one of those.

 ## Setting it up